A Novel Dataset for Video-Based Neurodivergent Classification Leveraging Extra-Stimulatory Behavior: Abstract

 \section{Abstract}

-Autism Spectrum Disorder (ASD) can affect individuals at varying degrees of intensity, from challenges in overall health, communication, and sensory processing, and this often begins at a young age.
-Thus, it is critical for medical professionals to be able to accurately diagnose ASD in young children, but doing so is difficult.
-Deep learning can be responsibly leveraged to improve productivity in addressing this task.
-The availability of data, however, remains a considerable obstacle.
-Hence, in this work, we introduce the Video ASD dataset—a dataset that contains video frame convolutional and attention map feature data—to foster further progress in the task of ASD classification.
-The original videos showcase children reacting to chemo-sensory stimuli, among auditory, touch, and vision This dataset contains the features of the frames spanning 2,467 videos, for a total of approximately 1.4 million frames.
-Additionally, head pose angles are included to account for head movement noise, as well as full-sentence text labels for the taste and smell videos that describe how the facial expression changes before, immediately after, and long after interaction with the stimuli.
-In addition to providing features, we also test foundation models on this data to showcase how movement noise affects performance and the need for more data and more complex labels.
+Facial expressions and actions differ among different individuals at varying degrees of intensity given responses to external stimuli, particularly among those that are neurodivergent.
+Such behaviors affect people in terms of overall health, communication, and sensory processing.
+Deep learning can be responsibly leveraged to improve productivity in addressing this task, and help medical professionals to accurately understand such behaviors.
+In this work, we introduce the Video ASD dataset—a dataset that contains video frame convolutional and attention map feature data—to foster further progress in the task of ASD classification.
+Unlike many recent studies in ASD classification with MRI data, which require expensive specialized equipment, our method utilizes a powerful but relatively affordable GPU, a standard computer setup, and a video camera for inference.
+Results show that our model effectively generalizes and understands key differences in the distinct movements of the children.
+Additionally, we test foundation models on this data to showcase how movement noise affects performance and the need for more data and more complex labels.